frankbharath/request-parser-pub/README.md

 We can store the tree in main memory.
 Once when the request hits the server, we can parse the tree and find the corresponding rule for the request.

+### Supported Request Types
+As of now this library supports application/x-www-form-urlencoded and multipart/form-data

+### Supported Data Types
+A request parameter value can be either a string, list or object.
+Example,
+- email=test@test.com&password=test@123
+  - email and password can be categorized as string
+- id=1&id=2&id=3,
+  - id be categorized as list of string.
+- address={line_1:10B, line_2: Camille Groult,code:94400,city:paris},
+  - sometimes we might be sending JSONObject to server.
+A list of objects can be sent from client as well.

+These can represented in XML as

 ### 2. Tenant Management
   - Once when an owner adds a property, the property is available for leasing.
 An owner can add a tenant and lease the property to the tenant according to the capacity at the time of leasing.